SockHungryClutz/sherlock/README.md

 -----
     python sherlock.py <reddit-username>

-Changes to Sherlock (Sheri) also allow it to be run as a flask web application from a local environment or from Azure using application.py
+Changes to Sherlock (Sherley) also allow it to be run as a flask web application from a local environment or from Azure using application.py
 Also, requests can be simple requests or full requests (default) to save time and processing power if all you care about is some basic data and karma counts

 Example